airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### parent

 *String* *nullable*.
-Parent codes for code hierarchies.
-If parent is null then the code does not belong to any hierarchy.
-Hierarchy root codes have special value "ROOT" for the parent.
+Parent value (for code hierarchies).
+If parent is null then the value does not belong to any hierarchy.
+Hierarchy root values have special value "ROOT" for the parent.
 There may be multiple roots.
-Each code has only one parent.
+Each value has only one parent.
 Example:

     "parent": "U2"